 Some infectious diseases can be passed from person to person.
-Some, however, are transmitted via bites from insects or animals.
-Others are acquired by ingesting contaminated food or water or other exposures in the environment.
+Some are transmitted by bites from insects or animals.
+And others are acquired by ingesting contaminated food or water or being exposed to organisms in the environment.

-Signs and symptoms vary, but often include fever and chills.
-Mild complaints may respond to home remedies, while some life-threatening infections may require hospitalization.
+Signs and symptoms vary depending on the organism causing the infection, but often include fever and fatigue.
+Mild complaints may respond to rest and home remedies, while some life-threatening infections may require hospitalization.

 Many infectious diseases, such as measles and chickenpox, can be prevented by vaccines.
 Frequent and thorough hand-washing also helps protect you from infectious diseases.